-As Professor Berman notes, "[c]riminal trials are inherently backward-looking, offense-oriented events" and "merely the passage of time . . . provides reason to fear that any new review or reconsideration of backward-looking factual determinations of guilt made during a trial will be costly and inefficient, will be less accurate, and will raise questions about the accuracy and efficacy of criminal trials generally."
+As Professor Berman notes, "[c]riminal trials are inherently backwardlooking, offense-oriented events" and "merely the passage of time . . . provides reason to fear that any new review or reconsideration of backward-looking factual determinations of guilt made during a trial will be costly and inefficient, will be less accurate, and will raise questions about the accuracy and efficacy of criminal trials generally."
 Id. at 167, 170.
 Sentencings, conversely, are "forward-looking," and therefore the passage of time - when societal perspectives on just punishment necessarily evolve, when further evidence concerning an offender's character emerges, and when new governmental and victim interests may enter the picture - can provide reason to expect that review or reconsideration of an initial sentence may be an efficient way to save long-term punishment costs, may result in a more accurate assessment of a fair and effective punishment, and may foster respect for a criminal justice system willing to reconsider and recalibrate the punishment harms that it imposes upon its citizens.

 Id. at 170.
-Missouri therefore has a less compelling interest in finality when only the sentence, and not the conviction, is challenged.
+The State of Colorado therefore has a less compelling interest in finality when only the sentence, and not the conviction, is challenged.

-Petitioner, whose current mandatory life without parole sentence violates the Eighth Amendment of the U.S. Constitution, has a strong and compelling interest in receiving a constitutional sentence.
-Because the State's competing interest in finality is diminished when a defendant challenges only his sentence - and because the State's interest in accuracy would be enhanced by allowing resentencing - this Court should hold that the Petitioner is entitled to be resentenced in accordance with Miller.
+The Respondent, whose current mandatory life without parole sentence could not be re-imposed on him or any other juvenile today, has a strong and compelling interest in receiving a constitutional sentence.
+Because the State's competing interest in finality is diminished when a defendant challenges only his sentence - and because the State's interest in accuracy would be enhanced by allowing resentencing - this Court should hold that the Respondent's is entitled to be resentenced in accordance with Miller.

-VIII.
+III.
 CONCLUSION

-The Supreme Court's decision in Miller applies retroactively to cases on collateral review like Petitioner's.
+The Supreme Court's decision in Miller applies retroactively to cases on collateral review like Respondent's.
 The Supreme Court's jurisprudence makes clear that no other reading of the Miller decision would be consistent with the spirit or meaning of the Eighth Amendment.
-Accordingly, this Court should vacate the Petitioner's sentence and remand the case for sentencing in accordance with Miller.
+Accordingly, this Court affirm the trial court's order that Mr. Vigil be afforded a new sentencing hearing.